nextdns/nextdns/README.md

     	This parameter can be repeated.
 The first match wins.
   -config-file string
-    	Path to configuration file. (default "/etc/nextdns.conf") -forwarder value
+    	Path to configuration file. (default "/etc/nextdns.conf") -detect-captive-portals
+    	Automatic detection of captive portals and fallback on system DNS to allow the connection.

+    	Beware that enabling this feature can allow an attacker to force nextdns to disable DoH and leak unencrypted DNS traffic.
+  -forwarder value
     	A DNS server to use for a specified domain.